kahilnayton/webmusic/README.md

 - React-router
 - password & jwt

-## Technologies - maybies
 - p5 because they have a bunch on inbuilt sound and visual stuff.

-- TypeScript because it makes it more modular and allow me to make different samples in the engines and draw on them

-- Webpack because it might make it easier to allow for samples to be played

-- Expo Audio api - recording samples

 # MVP

 - User sign in, sign out, delete account and create a new account
 - Be able to program drums
-- Start, stop the beat & volume
+- Start, stop the beat with a space bar
-- Change the Bpm
+- be abble to play different sound effects and save them to their favorites.

 ## MVP - post
 Be able to program effects
-- Envelope filter
-- Distortion
-- Reverb
+- Be able to push these sounds into a stack and play them on the sequencer

 Visual effects that change when user alters parameters A keyboard synth
 Responsive design

-## MVP - beyond
-User able to edit samples and add them to the sequencer Upload samples

 # ERD